elvin-mark/elvin-mark/README.md

-- 👋 Hi, I’m @elvin-mark!
+- 👋 Hi, I’m Elvin!
+Nice to meet you!
 - 👀 I’m interested in Machine Learning projects!
 Specifically in Computer Vision related projects! (but anything related with Deep Learning catch my interest)
-- 🌱 I’m currently learning JAX and Django
+- 🌱 I’m currently learning about NLP and the different architectures there is!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 elvin-mark/elvin-mark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.